 It's sometimes said that windows are thermal holes.
 What this means is that window-less walls provide the absolute best barrier against outside heat or cold.

-No window--no matter the number of panes, type of interior gas, or low-e coating--can compare to the insulating effect of siding, fiberglass insulation, and interior drywall, all sandwiched together.
-The very minute you punch a window in a wall, exterior temperatures begin to influence interior temperatures.
+No window—no matter the number of panes, type of interior gas, or low-e coating—can compare to the insulating effect of siding, fiberglass insulation, and interior drywall, all sandwiched together.
+The minute you punch a window in a wall, exterior temperatures begin to influence interior temperatures.

 Windows rapidly lose whatever kind of artificial climate you are trying to create in your home, and that's why we say that windows are losers.

 Most of us don't want to live in a dark, windowless box.
 The second best option, according to the Florida Solar Energy Center, is to avoid having windows on sun-facing sides.
 This can be incorporated into house plans upon construction; or, if remodeling, you can remove windows, build over the gaps, and possibly re-install the same windows in a different area.

 Hood and Solid Aluminum Awnings

 - They are: Absolutely the best way to ambush the sun before it can hammer your windows; hood awnings are like hat visors for houses, but with side protection, as well.

-Good: Unlike motorized awnings, fixed hood awnings are DIY-friendly.
-Because they are fixed in place, wind has to work that much harder to tear them from their footings.
+- Good: Unlike motorized awnings, fixed hood awnings are DIY-friendly.
+Since they are fixed in place, the wind has to work that much harder to tear them from their footings.

 - Cons: Functionally, awnings are great.
 Stylistically, awnings date your house, as these types of awnings were used in great numbers from the 1920s to the 1970s.
 Faded, falling-apart aluminum awnings litter the U.S. South.
 Even in good condition, these awnings have a ponderous visual effect on your home's exterior.